-Frame - Sam Hillborne - Now Live
+Frame - Sam Hillborne - 60's remaining

 FOR ALL ROADS— paved, dirt, or gravel; and the kinds of fire trails a Conestoga wagon could negotiate, but not the kind that would require a jackass.
 If you're skilled and have good judgement and fattish knobby tires, you can ride the SAM where you shouldn't.
 Stick with what it's designed for: all the above, and ROAD TOURING, ROAD SHOPPING, and ROAD COMMUTING.